chandrikachandrika23/EAMCET-Chatbot/README.md

 The EAMCET Chatbot is designed to help students get instant answers about the Engineering, Agriculture, and Medical Common Entrance Test (EAMCET).

 🔹 Features:
-✅ Answers common EAMCET-related queries.
+-Answers common EAMCET-related queries.
-✅ Uses a hardcoded dictionary for responses (No CSV required).
+- Uses a hardcoded dictionary for responses (No CSV required).
-✅ Built with Streamlit for a user-friendly chatbot interface.
+- Built with Streamlit for a user-friendly chatbot interface.
-✅ Lightweight and easy to deploy.
+- Lightweight and easy to deploy.

 Requirements to Run the Project
 Before running the chatbot, ensure you have the following: